 Describe, if known, how this measure complements or improves on an existing measure in this topic area for the child or adult population, or if it is intended to fill a specific gap in an existing measure category or topic.
 For example, the proposed measure may enhance an existing measure in the initial core set, it may lower the age range for an existing adult-focused measure, or it may fill a gap in measurement (e.g., for asthma care quality, inpatient care measures).

-To our knowledge, there currently are no quality measures of parent-reported availability of treatment or counseling services for children.
+To our knowledge, currently there are no quality measures related to reporting of availability of specialty care for children.